Semaglutide (Ozempic/Wegovy) Research Overview

 STEP Programme (Weight Management)

-The STEP (Semaglutide Treatment Effect in People with Obesity) trials evaluated semaglutide 2.4 mg weekly for weight management:
+The STEP (Semaglutide Treatment Effect in People with Obesity) trials evaluated semaglutide 2.4 mg weekly for chronic weight management:

-• STEP 2: In adults with type 2 diabetes, semaglutide 2.4 mg achieved 9.6% weight reduction versus 3.4% with placebo.
+• STEP 2: Published in March 2021, adults with type 2 diabetes receiving semaglutide 2.4 mg lost 9.6% of body weight versus 3.4% with placebo (Davies et al. (2021)).

 Oral vs Injectable Formulations